MikeMitterer/dart-git_version/README.md

 # GitVersion
-> Transformer to replace %version%-String in your .html or .dart-Files with the latest GIT-Tag (Version)
+> Builder to replace %version%-String in index.tmpl.html and version.tmpl.json.
+> Generates git.version.dart

 ## Important
 If your version schema should have three digits (e.g. v.1.0.0),